Services / Potty Training

 When thinking about potty training your toddler it can feel like a daunting task, but we are here to help you through every step of the process with our potty training consultancy service.

-Our potty training expert Allyson is a registered psychotherapist and will help you overcome potty training challenges.
+Our potty training expert Loredana is a Registered Psychotherapist and will help you overcome potty training challenges.
 We work hand in hand with families to customize a potty plan to suit your family’s individual needs and lifestyle.

 We have a wealth of background and expertise in potty training issues such as: